ju4nk4/ISR_vol_img/README.md

 The computation of the volumetric images utilizes a specialized version of the so-called Shepard interpolation:
 + Donald Shepard. _A two-dimensional interpolation function for irregularly-spaced data_.
 In Proceedings of the 1968 23rd ACM national conference, pages 517–524, 1968.

-In the project, we extended the Shepard algorithm for including: gradient estimation plus correction, filtering of missing data, efficiency and parallelization as well as vectorized operations at processor level.
+In the project, we extended the Shepard algorithm for including: gradient estimation plus correction, filtering of missing data, multi-scalar interpolation, efficiency and parallelization as well as vectorized operations at processor level.
 All these are novel contributions which are briefly described in our manuscript.

 + In our implementation, we modified the Shepard implementation from John Burkardt,\
 https://people.sc.fsu.edu/~jburkardt/